 Outside of his active practice, Mr. Klein is a regular speaker at leading industry conferences, including the annual Workshop on Employment Law for Federal Judges, and is the author of numerous articles, including a bi-monthly column for 20 years for the New York Law Journal concerning current developments in employment law.
 He also has served on the faculty of Cardozo Law School as an adjunct professor, taught at Fordham Law School, serves on the Advisory Board for the Center for Labor and Employment Law at New York University School of Law, and is a co-author of the treatises, The Corporate Counsellor’s Deskbook (CCH 2012) and Managing Contingent Workers (AMACOM 1996).

-On account of his wide-ranging expertise and thought leadership, clients, colleagues, and industry publications alike have long-recognized Mr. Klein as among the leading lawyers in the U.S. Among his many accolades, he was named again in 2016 as among the “500 Best Lawyers in the United States” by Lawdragon, has been named one of the “Nation’s 100 Most Powerful Employment Attorneys” by Human Resource Executive and Lawdragon magazines each year from 2008-2017, and has been elected by his peers as a Fellow of the College of Labor and Employment Lawyers.
+On account of his wide-ranging expertise and thought leadership, clients, colleagues, and industry publications alike have long recognized Mr. Klein as among the leading lawyers in the U.S. Among his many accolades, he was named again in 2017 as among the “500 Best Lawyers in the United States” by Lawdragon, has been named one of the “Nation’s 100 Most Powerful Employment Attorneys” by Human Resource Executive and Lawdragon magazines each year from 2008-2017, and has been elected by his peers as a Fellow of the College of Labor and Employment Lawyers.
 Since 2015, Mr. Klein has been one of only 11 attorneys in the U.S. ranked in Band 1 in Chambers Global, with clients calling him “my number-one rated attorney,” “just outstanding” and “able to get to the heart of the issue very quickly,” and describing him as “incredibly responsive” and a “trusted advisor in crisis situations.”
 Clients also noted that he has “a lot of credibility” and is “very quick on his feet.
 He gets situations and never panics.”
 Mr. Klein also has been ranked for many years in Band 1 in Chambers USA, which has described him as “one of the firm’s top lawyers,” “super for a wide-angle business point of view,” and “thoughtful and knowledgeable in terms of strategy.”
-Clients in Chambers herald his “ability, knowledge base and ‘board-ready’ analytics,” highlight his “unique ability to make complex legal problems seem simple,” and call him a “phenomenal leader and truly talented litigator,” whose “advice is second to none and worth every last penny.”
-Likewise, Mr. Klein has been recommended by Legal 500 for Labor and Employment Litigation, Workplace and Employment Counseling, and Trade Secrets Litigation.
-Clients in Legal 500 note that he is “very tactical [and] able to see the landscape of what will happen next and how to navigate it,” “an absolute standout [whose] advice is sophisticated [and] thoughtful,” a lawyer with “vast experience, tremendous judgment, and [who] is very strategic and insightful in complex, demanding and challenging circumstances,” and “excellent with tactics.”
+Clients in Chambers herald his “ability, knowledge base and ‘board-ready’ analytics,” highlight his “unique ability to make complex legal problems seem simple,” and call him a “phenomenal leader and truly talented litigator” and a “deep subject matter expert” whose “advice is second to none and worth every last penny” and necessary for “those really critical cases.”
+Likewise, Mr. Klein has been recognized by Legal 500 in a variety of areas, including currently as one of 22 top-ranked “Leading Lawyers” nationwide for Labor and Employment Disputes and one of five top-ranked “Leading Lawyers” nationwide for Workplace and Employment Counseling, as well as a “recommended” lawyer nationally for ERISA Litigation, Trade Secrets Litigation, and Sports.
+Clients in Legal 500 note that he is an “exceptional legal mind” with “incomparable judgment,” “an absolute standout [whose] advice is sophisticated [and] thoughtful,” an “exemplary” lawyer with “vast experience, tremendous judgment, and [who] is very strategic and insightful in complex, demanding and challenging circumstances,” and a “pragmatic litigator” who is “excellent with tactics.”
 Mr. Klein also has been named a “Best Lawyer” in the specialties of Labor and Employment Law and Employment Litigation in Best Lawyers in America each year from 2005-2017, honored in 2016-2017 as one of the Top 30 labor attorneys in the United States by Euromoney’s Best of the Best USA Expert Guide, selected in each of 2012-2016 as one of the Top 100 Lawyers in the Metro New York area by SuperLawyers, and recognized in 2015-2017 among the top lawyers in New York state for “Labour, Employment & Benefits” by Who’s Who Legal.

 Mr. Klein graduated magna cum laude from Amherst College, and received his J.D. from Columbia University Law School.